Carbohydrates on a keto or low-carb diet

 Below are simplified depictions of a sucrose and a lactose molecule.

 Sugars are found in whole foods such as many plants and dairy products, but aside from fruit and root vegetables like carrots and beets, these foods don’t taste very sweet.
-Vegetables, nuts and seeds often have only tiny amounts of sugar.
+Most vegetables, nuts and seeds only have tiny amounts of sugar.

 Examples of whole foods that contain sugar